krixik-ai/krixik-docs/docs/system/parameters_processing_files_through_pipelines/process_method.md

 ### Selecting Models Via the `modules` Argument

-The `modules` argument to the `.process` method is optional, but through it you can access a wealth of parameterization options.
+The `modules` argument to the `process` method is optional, but through it you can access a wealth of parameterization options.
 This argument allows you to parameterize how each module operates, **INCLUDING** the determination of (when applicable) what AI model is active within it.

 The `modules` argument takes the form of a dictionary with dictionaries within it.
 On a single-module pipeline it looks like this: